 Pew’s Fiscal 50: State Trends and Analysis presents 50-state data on key fiscal, economic, and demographic indicators and analyzes their impact on states’ long-term fiscal health.

 States have regained much of the fiscal and economic ground they lost in the Great Recession, but not all have fully rebounded, despite nine years of recovery.
-Some states are in a stronger position than others as they try to gauge how long the economic recovery will last and how federal tax reform and White House and congressional funding priorities could affect their finances.
+Some states are in a stronger position than others as they try to gauge how long the economic recovery will last and how federal tax reform and trade policies are affecting their finances.

 Decade After Recession Began, Tax Revenue Higher in 34 States.
 A decade after the start of the Great Recession, 34 states—the most yet—were taking in more tax revenue at the end of 2017 than before receipts plunged in the downturn, after accounting for inflation.
 States with below-peak tax revenue still have less purchasing power than they did before receipts plunged in the recession.
 But state to state, the recovery has been uneven because of differences in economic conditions as well as tax policy choices.
 Nationally, total state tax revenue recovered in mid-2013 from its plunge during the recession but has rebounded more slowly than after the three previous downturns.
 View the indicator or print the analysis.